 In the 1071 Battle of Manzikert near Lake Van in Anatolia's East, Seljuk Sultan Alp-Arslan led Turkic horsemen known as gazis in a decisive victory over the Byzantines.
-Over the next decades, Turkic generals established numerous principalities called beylikler (singular: beylikl) throughout Anatolia.
+Over the next decades, Turkic generals established numerous principalities called beylikler (singular: beylik) throughout Anatolia.

-Sultanate of Rum: The most significant of these bevlikler was the Seliuk Sultanate of Rum (1077-1308) its with capital at Konva in southwestern Turkev.
+Sultanate of Rum: The most significant of these beylikler was the Seliuk Sultanate of Rum (1077-1308) its Konva capital at in southwestern Turkev.
 Gradually. some Anatolian residents began to adopt the Turks' language and religion while Greeks some and Armenians maintained their own traditions.